-Under the provisions of the Companies Act, a director of a target company who is appointed by the controlling shareholders has fiduciary duties to the company itself based on his or her capacity as such a director.
+Under the provisions of the Companies Act, a director of a target company who is appointed by the controlling shareholders has fiduciary duties to the company itself based on their capacity as such a director.
 This is understood to mean that such a director should act in the best interests of all the shareholders, including the minority shareholders.